rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide/rke2-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 Review the audit policy provided for the cluster and ensure that it covers at least the following areas,
 - Access to Secrets managed by the cluster.
 Care should be taken to only log Metadata for requests to Secrets, ConfigMaps, and TokenReviews, in order to avoid risk of logging sensitive data.
 - Modification of Pod and Deployment objects.
 - Use of `pods/exec`, `pods/portforward`, `pods/proxy` and `services/proxy`.
 For most requests, minimally logging at the Metadata level is recommended (the most basic level of logging).

 ## 4.1 Worker Node Configuration Files
-### 4.1.1 Ensure that the kubelet service file permissions are set to 644 or more restrictive (Automated)
+### 4.1.1 Ensure that the kubelet service file permissions are set to 600 or more restrictive (Automated)

 **Result:** Not Applicable

 **Remediation:**
 Run the below command (based on the file location on your system) on the each worker node.
-For example, chmod 644 /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
+For example, chmod 600 /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
+Not Applicable.

 ### 4.1.2 Ensure that the kubelet service file ownership is set to root:root (Automated)